t0nn1x/uml2code/doc/error-pages/README.md

-# Custom Error Pages for UML2Code
+# Error Pages Documentation

+## Overview

-This project now includes beautiful, responsive custom error pages that match the application's design and provide a great user experience even when things go wrong.
+The application includes comprehensive custom error pages that provide a consistent user experience during error conditions.
+These pages are designed to be responsive, informative, and aligned with the application's visual design system.

-## 🎨 Features
+## Features

-- **Beautiful Design**: Error pages match application's Tailwind CSS design
+- **Consistent Design**: Error pages match application's Tailwind CSS design
 - **Responsive**: Works perfectly on all devices
 - **Multilingual**: Supports English and Ukrainian translations
 - **Smart Routing**: Different behaviors for admin areas, API requests, and regular pages